 All that being said, God still needed to address 3 remaining near-fatal spiritual and character flaws in me:

-1. My adulterous heart
+- My adulterous heart

 Though clean and sober regarding things sexual, I constantly fantasized about being married to other women I encountered, something I had struggled with my entire life.
-Largely due to this, our marriage remained fatally rotten at its core, thus leaving me vulnerable to Satan’s next major attack in 2001.
+Largely due to this, our marriage remained fatally rotten at its core, thus leaving me vulnerable to Satan’s next major attack in 2001. - My prayerlessness

 I knew intellectually what the Scriptures say about prayer, faith, and other related topics, but little of it was in my heart.
-That head-knowledge quickly became extremely practical when my net worth was whatever I could find in my wallet at any given moment.
+That head-knowledge quickly became extremely practical when my net worth was whatever I could find in my wallet at any given moment. - My colossal ego

 My head was so big, it would have fit in proportionally with the faces on Mt.
 Rushmore.
 I was completely convinced I was God’s Great Gift to the ministry in general and Christian counseling specifically, absolutely confident I had all my ducks in a row, head-to-tail, and evenly spaced.
+In reality, I had ducks scattered all over the place and at least one of them was a pigeon.

-Besides, neither are germane to the topic at hand (for those of you who may have been lulled to sleep during my interminable storytelling, that topic is humility.
+Besides, neither are germane to the topic at hand (for those of you who may have been lulled to sleep during my interminable storytelling, that subject is humility.
 Remember humility?
 This is an article about humility. 😀 )

 Humility Through Humiliation